-Thyroid hormone (TH) effects are dependent on the quantity of the hormone that reaches peripheral tissues and the availability of unaltered TH receptors in the cells nuclei.
+Thyroid hormone (TH) effects are dependent on the quantity of the hormone that reaches the tissues, hormone activation and the availability of unaltered TH receptors in the cells nuclei and cytoplasm.
 Since TH enters the cell unbound, the concentration of free rather than total hormone reflects more accurately the activity level of TH-dependent processes.
 Under normal conditions, changes in free hormone level are adjusted by appropriate stimulation or suppression of hormone secretion and disposal.
 Total TH concentration in serum is normally kept at a level proportional to the concentration of carrier proteins, and appropriate to maintain a constant free hormone level.

-Most carrier protein dependent alterations in total hormone concentration in serum are due to quantitative changes in the hormone-binding proteins and less commonly to changes in affinity for the hormone.
+Most carrier protein dependent alterations in total hormone concentration in serum are due to quantitative changes in the hormone-binding proteins and less commonly to changes in affinities for the hormone.
 Since wide fluctuations in the concentration of TH carrier proteins does not alter the hormonal economy or metabolic status of the subject (1), their function is open to speculation.
 They are responsible for the maintenance of a large extrathyroidal pool of TH of which only the minute, <0.5 % fraction of free hormone is immediately available to tissues.
-It can be estimated that in the absence of binding proteins the small extrathyroidal T 4 pool would be significantly reduced, if not completely depleted in a matter of hours following a sudden cessation of hormone secretion.
-In contrast, in the presence of normal concentrations of T 4 -binding serum proteins, and in particular thyroxine-binding globulin (TBG), a 24-h arrest in hormonal secretion would bring about a decrease in the concentration of T 4 and T 3 in the order of only 10 and 40 per cent, respectively.
-Thus it seems logical to assume that one of the functions of T 4 -binding proteins in serum is to safeguard the body from the effects of abrupt fluctuations in hormonal secretion.
-The second likely function of T 4 -binding serum proteins is to serve as an additional protection against iodine wastage by imparting macromolecular properties to the small iodothyronine molecules, thus limiting their urinary loss (2).
-The lack of high affinity T 4 -binding proteins in fish (3), for example, may be teleologically attributed to the greater iodine abundance in their natural habitat.
-Liver perfusion studies suggest a third function, that facilitating the uniform cellular distribution of T 4 , allowing for changes in the circulating thyroid hormone level to be rapidly communicated to all cells within organ tissues (4).
+It can be estimated that in the absence of binding proteins the small extrathyroidal T4 pool would be significantly reduced, if not completely depleted in a matter of hours following a sudden cessation of hormone secretion.
+In contrast, in the presence of normal concentrations of T4-binding serum proteins, and in particular thyroxine-binding globulin (TBG), a 24-h arrest in hormonal secretion would bring about a decrease in the concentration of T4 and T3 in the order of only 10 and 40 per cent, respectively.
+Thus it seems logical to assume that one of the functions of T4-binding proteins in serum is to safeguard the body from the effects of abrupt fluctuations in hormonal secretion.
+The second likely function of T4-binding serum proteins is to serve as an additional protection against iodine wastage by imparting macromolecular properties to the small iodothyronine molecules, thus limiting their urinary loss (2).
+The lack of high affinity T4-binding proteins in fish (3), for example, may be teleologically attributed to the greater iodine abundance in their natural habitat.
+Liver perfusion studies suggest a third function, that facilitating the uniform cellular distribution of T4, allowing for changes in the circulating thyroid hormone level to be rapidly communicated to all cells within organ tissues (4).
 A fourth function, modeled after the corticosteroid-binding globulin (5), is targeting the amount of hormone delivery by site specific, enzymatic, alteration of TBG.
-Indeed neutrophil derived elastase transforms TBG into a heat resistant, relaxed, form with reduced T 4 -binding affinity (6).
+Indeed neutrophil derived elastase transforms TBG into a heat resistant, relaxed, form with reduced T4-binding affinity (6).
 TBG was found to have a putative role on the testicular size of the boar.
-In fact Meishan pigs with histidine rather than an asparagine in codon 226 have a TBG with lower affinity for T 4 , smaller testes and earlier onset of puberty (7,8).
+In fact Meishan pigs with histidine rather than an asparagine in codon 226 have a TBG with lower affinity for T4, smaller testes and earlier onset of puberty (7,8).

-In normal man, approximately 0.03 per cent of the total serum T 4 , and 0.3 per cent of the total serum T 3 are present in free or unbound form (3,9).
+In normal man, approximately 0.03 per cent of the total serum T4, and 0.3 per cent of the total serum T3 are present in free or unbound form (3,9).
 The major serum thyroid hormone-binding proteins are thyroxine-binding globulin [TBG or thyropexin], transthyretin [TTR or thyroxine-binding prealbumin (TBPA)], and albumin (HAS, human serum albumin) (10).
-Several other serum proteins, in particular high density lipoproteins, bind T 4 and T 3 as well as rT 3 (9,11) but their contribution to the overall hormone transport is negligible in both physiological and pathological situations.
+Several other serum proteins, in particular high density lipoproteins, bind T4 and T3 as well as rT3 (9,11) but their contribution to the overall hormone transport is negligible in both physiological and pathological situations.
 In term of their relative abundance in serum, HSA is present at approximately 100-fold the molar concentration of TTR and 2,000-fold that of TBG.
-However, from the view point of the association constants for T 4 , TBG has highest affinity, which is 50-fold higher than that of TTR and 7,000-fold higher that of HSA.
-As a result TBG binds 75% of serum T 4 , while TTR and HSA binds only 20% and 5%, respectively (Table 1).
-From evolutionary point of view, the three iodothyronine-binding serum proteins developed in reverse order of their affinity for T 4 , HSA being the oldest (12).
+However, from the view point of the association constants for T4, TBG has highest affinity, which is 50-fold higher than that of TTR and 7,000-fold higher that of HSA.
+As a result TBG binds 75% of serum T4, while TTR and HSA binds only 20% and 5%, respectively (Table 1).
+From evolutionary point of view, the three iodothyronine-binding serum proteins developed in reverse order of their affinity for T4, HSA being the oldest (12).

-|Molecular weight (k daltons)||54*||55||6|
+|Molecular weight (K daltons)||54*||55||66.5|

 |Carbohydrate content (%)||20|

-|Number of binding sites for T 4 and T 3||1||2||Several|
+|Number of binding sites for T4 and T3||1||2||4|

 |Association constant, Ka (M-1)|

-|Relative distribution of T 4 and T 3 in serum (%)|
+|Relative distribution of T4 and T3 in serum (%)|